wwcode-berlin-hackevenings/e2e-workshop/README.md

 The page footer shows a Copyright notice.
 Make sure it is showing the current year and is not outdated!

+> You found another bug!
+Here is the new version that fixes it: https://v4.instacat.app/  Your tests should be green again!

 ### Test the adding cats feature (complex)

 One of the main features of instacat is adding new cats and their cute pictures.